On the Impact of Control Signaling in RIS-Empowered Wireless Communications: RIS-Enabled Communication Paradigms

-\paragraph*{Acknowledgement} The Acknowledgement phase starts once the Algorithmic phase ends; during this phase, the \gls{ris} configuration chosen needs to be communicated to the \gls{risc}, which in turn commands the \gls{ris} to load the specified phase shifts.
-Additionally, some further control signaling may occur between the \gls{bs} and the \gls{ue} as a final check before the data transmission, for example, to set the \gls{mcs}.
-It is implied that the \gls{risc} loads the \gls{ctrl} configuration at the beginning of this phase.
-Similar to the Setup phase, the Acknowledgement phase duration $\tau\ack < \tau$, depends on the type of \gls{cc} used.
+During this phase, the \gls{ris} configuration chosen during the Algorithmic phase needs to be communicated to the \gls{risc}, which in turn commands the \gls{ris} to load it.
+Additionally, further control signaling may occur between the \gls{bs} and the \gls{ue} as a final check before data transmission to, e.g., set the \gls{mcs}.

-\paragraph*{Payload} The payload phase is the last one, during which the actual data transmission takes place, which is in the \gls{ul} for this work.
-This phase spans a duration $\tau\pay < \tau$ until the end of the channel coherence frame.
-This phase may or may not include the feedback at the end; this aspect is not considered in this paper.
+\paragraph{Payload} Here, the actual data transmission takes place while the \gls{ris} loads the configuration specified before.
+This phase may or may not include feedback of the data sent by the \gls{ue} at the end; this aspect is not considered in this paper.
+The communication performance of the considered \gls{ris}-enabled communication system is measured during this phase.